Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Here’s some of the most common internal link issues you’re likely to encounter:

 To put it simply, broken internal links are those that are pointing to sources not found on the site.
 This could be for many reasons, but the most common ones are where a page returns a 404 code, or if there’s a misspell in the URL within the link.
-Broken internal links are often easy to fix and fixing them is a great site housekeeping task, as you’ll go from not passing on equity, to passing it onto another page.
+Broken internal links are often easy to find using a website link crawler like Sitebulb, and fixing them is a great site housekeeping task, as you’ll go from not passing on equity, to passing it onto another page.
 Finding opportunities is pretty straight forward too, if you want to get started, have a look at Sitebulb’s guide on how to find all of the broken links on your website.

 When a page is redirected, it points the old page to the new page, with 301 redirects being permanent and 302 being temporary; and both being the most common redirect types (vs 307 and meta refresh redirects).
 When considering passing on link equity, a redirect is a soft barrier.
 What do I mean by this?
 Well, redirects pass on equity, but it’s also known that redirects can often decrease the amount of equity passed from one page to another